 Your new SkiByk comes partially assembled from the factory, this is to insure some of the key components are assembled properly and help you get on the hill sooner.
 However YOU MUST check all of the bolts and connections to make sure they are tight.
 We HIGHLY recommend you do this each time you head to the slopes.

-ALERT…prior to assembly please check to insure you have all parts…we have done a check of all parts prior to shipping to you and have included the checklist with a signature.
-If you find any parts are missing prior to assembly please contact us immediately at Warranty@SkiByk.com.
+ALERT...prior to assembly please check to insure you have all parts.
+If you find any parts are missing prior to assembly please contact us immediately at Chris@SkiByk.com.

 3. Blue Loctite for all bolt threads (recommended)

-4. Slide retainer down the stem until it is seated
+4. Slide the compression ring until it seated (Chamfered side down)

-5. Slide large tapered spacer onto fork stem
+5. Slide the large tapered spacer onto steerer tube

-8. Slide remaining spacers over fork stem to handle post
+8. Slide remaining spacers over fork steerer tube to handle post

-9. Insert top cap and bolt into top of fork stem and tighten
+9. Insert top cap and bolt into top of fork steerer tube and tighten

 10. Adjust handle post to face forward and tighten the two 6mm allen bolts.